-- II.
-What types of public-private partnership opportunities are available at the municipality (local) level that could catalyze diaspora investment? - PROBE: Do you think diaspora investors are given enough opportunities to partner with BiH government when investing in BiH? - PROBE: If such opportunities exist, do you think information about them are effectively disseminated? - 12.
+- 11. What types of public-private partnership opportunities are available at the municipality (local) level that could catalyze diaspora investment?
+PROBE: Do you think diaspora investors are given enough opportunities to partner with BiH government when investing in BiH?
+PROBE: If such opportunities exist, do you think information about them are effectively disseminated? - 12.
 What are the main obstacles to establishing public-private partnerships in BiH?
 How can these be addressed?

-- 13. What are the financing vehicles/models mostly often used by diaspora investors in BiH?
-Why? - PROBE: Do you think the offer of financing vehicles/models to diaspora investors in BiH meets investors' needs?
-If not, why? - 14.
-What financing vehicles/models you think would be useful to diaspora investors but are missing in the BiH market? - PROBE: Do you think establishing a diaspora investment fund would be useful to catalyze diaspora investment?
-If yes/not, why? - PROBE: Do you think introducing diaspora bonds would be useful to catalyze diaspora investment?
-If yes/not, why? - PROBE: What is the feasibility of introducing proposed financing vehicles? - PROBE: Are there any legal constraints to introducing proposed financing vehicles?
+13. What are the financing vehicles/models mostly often used by diaspora investors in BiH?
+Why?

+PROBE: Do you think the offer of financing vehicles/models to diaspora investors in BiH meets investors' needs?
+If not, why?

+14. What financing vehicles/models you think would be useful to diaspora investors but are missing in the BiH market?
+PROBE: Do you think establishing a diaspora investment fund would be useful to catalyze diaspora investment?
+If yes/not, why?
+PROBE: Do you think introducing diaspora bonds would be useful to catalyze diaspora investment?
+If yes/not, why?
+PROBE: What is the feasibility of introducing proposed financing vehicles?
+PROBE: Are there any legal constraints to introducing proposed financing vehicles?
 If yes, which ones and how could these be addressed?

 - 15. Has your organization supported the implementation of any knowledge transfer/skills upgrade models?
 If yes, which ones?
 PROBE: Have the knowledge transfer/skills upgrade models you supported proved to be useful?
 How were these implemented?
 Was implementation of these models been supported by the BiH government at any level, academia, or non-governmental sector? - 16.
 Are you aware of any knowledge transfer/skills upgrade models implemented by the BiH government, academia, or non-governmental sector?
-If yes, which ones?

-17. Are you aware of any knowledge transfer/skills upgrade models applied in other countries with large diasporas that proved to be useful but are not yet used in BiH?
+If yes, which ones?PROBE: Do you think these models are useful?PROBE: Can these models be further improved?
+If yes, how? - 17.
+Are you aware of any knowledge transfer/skills upgrade models applied in other countries with large diasporas that proved to be useful but are not yet used in BiH?
 If yes, which ones?
 Would such models be applicable in BiH?